California Earthquakes: They Should Not Terrify You!

 Terminology--Epicenter and Focus

 The news reports have made 'epicenter' a word of fairly common knowledge, showing it as they do by way of graphic map overlays.
-What the epicenter really is, is the place on the surface above the actual location of the quake.
+The epicenter is the place on the surface above the actual location of the quake.

 The earthquake itself, where the initial stress movement actually takes place, is far below the surface, maybe miles down.
 This location is called the focus, or hypocenter.
 See the graphic here: http://earthquake.usgs.gov/learn/glossary/?termID=98